warrenp11/note-taker/README.md

 [Nano ID](https://www.npmjs.com/package/nanoid)

 ## Project Insight
+The project build flowed pretty well from the beginning, however I hit a major roadblock near the end of the build.
+As I pushed the app to Heroku I was noticing that none of the provided front-end JavaScript logic was functioning.
+It took me serveral days to finally figure out was happening (with the help of several of my just as confused instructors).
+There was an issue to how I was calling the notes.html page in my api call; due to this the JavaScript logic wasn't uploading.
+As mentioned I was able to finally correct the bug in my api call to have the application perform as expected.

+I still haven't added a delete route.
+I intend to do so in the near future time permitting.

 ## Questions
 If you have any questions about this project contact me directly at warrenp11@gmail.com